Jithin-K-Sojan/TimeSeriesAnalysis/README.md

 tslearn is the library used for time series analysis.

-For furhter details and to see the results of the run, look at the docx file in the folder.
+For furhter details and to see the results of the run, look at the docx file in the TimeSeriesAnalysis-NC94 directory.